Goal Setting: How to live a life you love!

 - What experience can I get now that will help me later?
 Internship?
 Volunteer?
 Research project?
 Hobby

 What will challenge you, but also be exciting?
 What courses will make you jump out of bed in the morning?

 What do you find yourself chattering away about at a party?
 Or when calling your grandmother?

 What kind of people do you enjoy spending time with?
 Not who do you THINK you should spend time with, but what kind of people make you happy?

 Who am I?

-If you need direction, taking a career assessment, strength finder or personality assessment (or all of the aforementioned) can also be very useful.
-Personally, I really like the Strengths Finder book and test, because the idea is to explain to you your strengths and how they work together.
-I didn’t take this test until the age of 33 and it changed my life.
+If you need direction, taking a career assessment, strength finder or personality assessment (or all of those as mentioned above) can also be very useful.
+Personally, I like the Strengths Finder book and test, because the idea is to explain to you your strengths and how they work together.
+I didn’t take this test until the age of 33, and it changed my life.